popgengui/easypopr/README.md

      write_parameters_to_file( <ls.parameters>,  <s.file>, [b.run=FALSE] )

 These read and write calls are meant to allow you to write an R script, for example, that automatically writes configuration files and runs corresponding simulations based on changing a particular parameter value a value to see the effect on Fst, Heterozygosity, etc.  Note also that you can simply open a configuration file in a text editor, change the parameter values , and (re)run it with the run_easypop call.
 For details on manually revising a configuration file, see the notes in the text document "easypop.revised.usage.txt" available at the link given above.

+We also provide a function call that can run multiple simulations given a list of parameters, each with a list of settings:

+     configure_multiple_easypop_runs =function( <l.settings>, <s.starting.config.file>, <s.filebase>,  <b.run> = FALSE)

+For example, you have a configuration file already created, "my.cfg",  (using for example, the function setup_easypop), and you make a list like this:

+     l.settings = list( "number_populations" = c( 5, 10, 15 ), "mutation_rate" = c( 0.001, 0.005 ) )

+The function call:

+     configure_multiple_easypop_runs( l.settings, "my.cfg", "my.pop.mut.test", TRUE )

+would result in 6 configuration files created, such that the each of the 3 values for "number_populations" would be paired with each of the 2 "mutation_rate values, all other parameters set as in the "my.cfg" file.
+The new 6 configuration files would be named "my.pop.mut.test_n.cfg", where n = 1 to 6.
+With the b.run argument set to TRUE, easypop would run a simulation on each, with output files named (and numbered) like the configuration files.
+The l.settings argument can list an arbitrary number of parameter names (as seen in an easypop configuration file), each with an arbitrary number of values.
+Note, as a warning, that a list (l.settings) with many parameters, each with many values can create a combinatorically huge number of configurations.
+Besides a huge number of output files, a large input may also interrupt the execution by violating R's stack limitation, as our function uses recursion to create the configurations.

 To view plotted replicate mean, per-generation values of quantities in EASYPOP's equ output files, you can call,